Dvdbx/DevOps-project/README.md

 We want to implement Continuous Integration and Continuous Delivery.

-- For the Continuous Integration We implemented a main.yaml file which allows us to configure github actions.
-Github action will perform tests at each push or pull request on the main branch <br>
+- For the Continuous Integration, we implemented a main.yaml file which allows us to configure github actions.
+Github action will perform tests at each push or pull request on the main branch.

 <img src = "images/CI-CD2.JPG" width = 500 alt ="CI-CD2">

-- For the Continuous Delivery, We used microsoft  azure : https://portal.azure.com instead of Heroku which has become paid
+- For the Continuous Delivery, we used [Microsoft Azure](https://portal.azure.com) instead of Heroku which isn't free anymore.

-We configurated our workflows to deploy our application in azure after the Continuous Testing.<br>
+We configurated our workflows to deploy our application in Azure after the Continuous Testing.

 <img src = "images/CI-CD.JPG" width = 500 alt ="CI-CD">